 We could.
 And did: in the new Fisher XP-12 and XP-15B.

-They're a little smaller (24" x 221⁄2" x 133⁄4" and

-27" x 27" x 143⁄4", respectively), but still twice as big as bookshelf speakers.

-They're three-way systems instead of four-way, but they have the same type of The new XP-12

-8-inch midrange driver with molded rubber surround, plus the exclusive Fisher dome tweeter with a new half-roll suspension and an improved dual dome.
+They're a little smaller (24" x 221⁄2" x I33⁄4" and 27" x 27" x 143⁄4", respectively), but still twice as big as bookshelf speakers.
+They're three-way systems instead of four-way, but they have the same type of a job midrated with molecular surgery and they have the same type of 8-inch midrange driver with molded rubber surround, plus the exclusive Fisher dome tweeter with a new half-roll suspension and an improved dual dome.